alexdebril/rss-atom-bundle/README.md

     // the $content object contains as many Item instances as you have fresh articles in the feed
     $items = $content->getItems();
 ```
+`getFeedContent()` fetches the feed hosted at `$url` and removes items prior to `$date`.
+If it is the first time you read this feed, then you must specify a date far enough in the past to keep all the items.
+This method does not loop until the $date is reached, it justs performs one hit and filters the response to keep only the fresh articles.

-$reader->getFeedContent() gives you a Debril\RssAtomBundle\Protocol\FeedContent instance, the interface is defined below :
+`$reader->getFeedContent()` gives you a `Debril\RssAtomBundle\Protocol\FeedContent` instance, the interface is as below :

 ```php
 interface FeedContent